-Fig.3 Surface temperature distribution around Tokyo Station.
-Buildings are shown in black.
-The left figure shows the results of a simulation with the LES model developed by JCAHPC, and the right figure shows the results of helicopter observation by the Tokyo Metropolitan Institute of Environmental Science.
+Fig.2 Classification of weather map patterns using machine learning methods

-Chief: KUSAKA Hiroyuki Prof. Kusaka graduated from the University of Tsukuba.
+Chief: KUSAKA Hiroyuki

+He graduated from the University of Tsukuba.
 He assumed his present position after a Researcher at the Central Research Institute of Electric Power Industry, long-term visiting scientist at NCAR, and as a Lecturer and Associate Professor at the Center for Computational Sciences, University of Tsukuba.

 He is an expert of the micro-scale and meso-scale meteorology and climatology.
-Urban heat island effect, foehn pehomenon, downslope windstorms, LES modeling, and climate downscaling in Japan and Vietnam are the main themes.
-Cap and mountain-wave clouds around Mt.
+Urban heat island effect, foehn phenomenon, downslope windstorms, LES modeling, and climate downscaling in Japan and Vietnam are the main themes.
+Cap and mountain-wave clouds around the Mt.
 Fuji is also one of the research themes.

-High Performance Computing Systems Group Chief: BOKU Taisuke, Professor, Ph.D., Director of CCS Members: TAKAHASHI Daisuke, Professor, Ph.D. / TATEBE Osamu, Professor, Ph.D. / NUKADA Akira, Professor, Ph.D. / TADANO Hiroto, Assistant Professor, Ph.D. / KOBAYASHI Ryohei, Assistant Professor, Ph.D. / FUJITA Norihisa, Assistant Professor, Ph.D. / HANAWA Toshihiro, Visiting Associate Professor, Ph.D.
-Overview The High-Performance Computing Systems Division conducts research and development of various hardware and software for High Performance Computing (HPC) to satisfy the demand for ultrafast and highcapacity computing to promote cutting-edge computational science.
+High Performance Computing Systems Group

+Chief: BOKU Taisuke, Professor, Ph.D., Director of CCS Members: TAKAHASHI Daisuke, Professor, Ph.D. / TATEBE Osamu, Professor, Ph.D. / NUKADA Akira, Professor, Ph.D. / TADANO Hiroto, Assistant Professor, Ph.D. / KOBAYASHI Ryohei, Assistant Professor, Ph.D. / FUJITA Norihisa, Assistant Professor, Ph.D. / HANAWA Toshihiro, Visiting Associate Professor, Ph.D.

+The High-Performance Computing Systems Division conducts research and development of various hardware and software for High Performance Computing (HPC) to satisfy the demand for ultrafast and highcapacity computing to promote cutting-edge computational science.
 In collaboration with the Center's teams in domain science fields, we aim to provide the ideal HPC systems for real-world problems.

-Research targets a variety of fields, such as high-performance computer architecture, parallel programming languages, large-scale parallel numerical calculation algorithms and libraries, computational acceleration systems such as Graphics Processing Units (GPUs), Field Programmable Gate Array (FPGA), large-scale distributed storage systems, and grid/cloud environments.
-Research on high-performance computer architecture is described in "Project Office for Exascale Computing System Research and Development" on p.20.
-Research Topics Fundamental technologies for parallel I/O and storage systems Storage performance has become a bottleneck in large-scale data analysis and artificial intelligence (AI) using Big Data on supercomputers.
+Research targets a variety of fields, such as high-performance computer architecture, parallel programming languages, large-scale parallel numerical calculation algorithms and libraries, computational acceleration systems such as Graphics Processing Units (GPUs), largescale distributed storage systems, and grid/cloud environments.
+Research on high-performance computer architecture is described in "Project Office for Exascale Computing System Research and Development" on p.21.

+Fundamental technologies for parallel I/O and storage systems

+Storage performance has become a bottleneck in large-scale data analysis and artificial intelligence (AI) using Big Data on supercomputers.
 To reduce this performance bottleneck, we are researching and developing fundamental technologies for parallel input/output (I/O) and storage systems.
 We developed Gfarm/BB, which can temporarily configure a parallel file system when parallel applications are executed, by utilizing the storage system of a compute node.
 We also designed and implemented a standard library for parallel I/O (NSMPI), which efficiently utilizes the storage system of a compute node.
 Both of them exhibit scalable performance depending on the number of nodes and contribute significantly to reducing performance bottlenecks.

-High-performance, massively parallel numerical algorithms FFTE-an open-source high-performance parallel FFT library developed by our division-has an auto-tuning mechanism and is suitable for a wide range of systems (from PC clusters to massively parallel systems).
+•High-performance, massively parallel numerical algorithms FFTE-an open-source high-performance parallel FFT library developed by our division-has an auto-tuning mechanism and is suitable for a wide range of systems (from PC clusters to massively parallel systems).
 We are also developing large-scale linear computation algorithms.
 We constructed a method using the matrix structure of saddle point problems that enables faster solutions than existing methods.

+GPU computing

-GPU computing GPUs were originally designed as accelerators with a large number of arithmetic units for image processing, but they are also able to perform general-purpose calculations.
+GPUs were originally designed as accelerators with a large number of arithmetic units for image processing, but they are also able to perform general-purpose calculations.
 GPUs have been used to accelerate applications but are now used to perform larger-scale calculations, often with longer execution times.
 In shared systems such as supercomputers, there are execution time limits, but time limits can be exceeded using a technique called checkpointing, which is used to save the application state to a file in the middle of an execution so that the application can be resumed later.

 Because the checkpointing technique for applications using only the central processing unit (CPU) is well established, we extended it to the